yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 ### Adding Elements

-A common way to add something to an already existing array is to use the `push()` method which will add an element to the end of the array.
+A common way to add something to an already existing array is to use the `push()` method, which will add an element to the end of the array.

 ```js
 var trending = ["@thecardguy", "@cosette", "@avani", "@lorengray"];